spider-gazelle/pg-orm/README.md

 Access the changefeed (CRUD Events) of a table through the `changes` class method.<br>

-Defaults to watch for events on a table if no id provided.
+Defaults to watch for change events on a table if no id provided.

 Parameter |                                     | Default
 --------- | ----------------------------------- | -------